|AA||Coffee Board of Kenya grading system: Screen size 17/18. Mesh in mm. 6.75-7.14mm beans. firstname.lastname@example.org|

 - Offer coffee to-go

-- Use strong point-of-sale material and signage to attract attention to coffee.
+- Use strong point-of-sale material and signage to attract attention to your coffee.

-- Offer large size cups (up to 20 OZ) to attract the larger sale, and keep fresh coffee moving out the door by charging less per ounce for larger sizes.
+- Offer large size cups (up to 20 OZ) at a great price.
+It will attract the larger sale, and keep fresh coffee moving out the door by charging less per ounce for larger sizes.

 - Offer creative coffee beverages made from your own recipes.

 - Create specials that follow calendar occassions. (everyone knows that Valentine’s day is in February, but what about a Mexican coffee festival for Cinco de Mayo).